epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/02_devcontainer.rst.txt

 .. code-block:: bash

-    # important use /home/$USER not $HOME
+    # IMPORTANT: use /home/$USER not $HOME
     cp .devcontainer/.bashrc_dev /home/${USER}/.bashrc_dev
     code /home/${USER}/.bashrc_dev

 The primary configuration options are the environment variables exported by this script.
 These are listed below with some recommended values for running these tutorials.
-Paste the following into the ``.bashrc_dev`` file and update change GITHUB_ORG to your organization or user.
+Paste the following into the ``.bashrc_dev`` file and change GITHUB_ORG to your GitHub organization or user.

 .. code-block:: bash